sneakerhax/Arsenal/C2concealer/README.md

 # C2Concealer

-A dockerized version of Chris Truncers C2Concealer
+A Dockerized version of Chris Truncers C2Concealer

 ## Building the image